 Adjunct/Overload, School of Management

 Carl Oliver is co-author of Business Ethics: The Path to Certainty.
 His research into moral reasoning has been published in the Journal of Organizational Moral Psychology, the Journal of Adult Development, the International Journal of Leadership Studies, online at the Markkula Center for Applied Ethics, and online at the Dare Association.
-His writing on business ethics has appeared in OD Practitioner, BizEd, and Computer Security Journal.
+His writing on business ethics has appeared in OD Practitioner, BizEd, Compliance & Ethics Professional, and Computer Security Journal.
 For ten years he trained managers to turn around broken ethics in a Fortune 500 company.
 For seven years he served as corporate ethics process administrator for a Fortune 100 company.
 Since 2006 he has been teaching business ethics, corporate social responsibility, organizational behavior, and conflict and communication.
 Previously he served as a special agent investigative executive for the U.S. Air Force, and he taught leadership and management at Stanford and served as department chair.

 B.A. in Psychology from Stanford University, MBA from California Lutheran University, and both an M.A. in Organization Development and a Ph.D. in Human and Organizational Systems from Fielding Graduate University.

 Oliver, Carl, and Daly, Frank.
 Business Ethics: The Path to Certainty.
 (2013).
 Prahran, AU: Tilde University Press.

 Oliver, Carl.
 “Unintended Signs: Unobtrusive Measures of National Leaders' Moral Reasoning Orientation and Stage.”
 Journal of Organizational Moral Psychology, Vol. 2, No. 2, pp. 49-71, 2012.